Compare Takeaway Insurance

 - Check the financial strength of the insurance underwriter: Insurance only works if the underwriter stays in business and can pay out on any valid claims.
 Check the health of your underwriter by looking at Fitch, Standard & Poor's, A.M.
 Best and Lloyd's.

-- Read customer reviews: Online customer reviews online can tell you what it's like to be a customer—check Trustpilot and reviews.io.
+- Read customer reviews: Online customer reviews can tell you what it's like to be a customer—check Trustpilot and reviews.io.

 - Check prices in the marketplace: Since insurance quotes can really vary from company to company, compare the market with multiple sources (e.g., use a comparison site).